-Pick up a map at the local tourist office and discover locations where these mysterious beings may live.
-Hafnarfjordur has also become the ‘Viking Center’ of Iceland with the nation’s only Viking restaurant which hosts a Viking Village and Festival during two spirited weekends in June.
+Hafnarfjordur has also become the ‘Viking Center’ of Iceland.
+It is home to the nation’s only Viking restaurant, which hosts a Viking Village and Festival during two spirited weekends in June.

 The Viking Festival

-Hafnarfjordur turns inta viking town during the annual Viking Festival.
-Both local and foreign artists join this festival to celebrate our dear ancestors, exhibiting all kinds of aspects from the viking-era; from ships to cuisine to handcraft and even battle demonstrations.
-This and more makes the Viking Festival one of the town’s biggest highlights of the year, one not to be missed if you’re around at the time!
+Hafnarfjordur turns into a Viking town during the annual Viking Festival.
+Local and foreign artists join this festival to celebrate our dear ancestors.
+You can discover all kinds of aspects from the Viking-era: ships. cuisine. handicrafts and even battle demonstrations.
+The Viking Festival one of the town’s biggest highlights of the year, therefore one not to be missed if you’re around at the time!

 What to do in Hafnarfjordur

-In the downtown area you’ll find the lovely Hellisgerdi public park with volcanic boulders, small caves and the northernmost bonsai garden in the world.
+In the downtown area, you’ll find the lovely Hellisgerdi public park with volcanic boulders, small caves and the world’s northernmost bonsai garden .